-Republicans aren't done with Obamacare repeal
+Republicans push ahead with Obamacare repeal

 Asked if it was time to take the Graham-Cassidy bill seriously, one senior Democratic aide simply responded, "Yes."

-All the usual caveats remain, however.
+All the usual caveats for health care legislation remain, however.
 While GOP leaders in the effort have publicly shared that they believe they have between 47 and 49 votes for Graham-Cassidy, they aren't at the magic number, 50, quite yet, and time is of the essence.

 The Senate's parliamentarian has suggested that Republicans only have until the end of the month to use their 2017 budget reconciliation bill as their vehicle to repeal Obamacare with a simple majority.
 After September 30, Republicans would either have to move on or pass another budget with health care reconciliation instructions to continue working on the overhaul legislation.

-This week is a short one in Washington because of Rosh Hashana, the Jewish New Year, meaning the best-case -- and really only -- scenario would entail bringing up a motion to put the bill to the Senate floor on the week of September 25.
+This week is a short one in Washington because of Rosh Hashanah, the Jewish New Year, meaning the best-case -- and really only -- scenario would entail bringing up a motion to put the bill to the Senate floor next week.
 That would give senators just six days -- only four of which scheduled as days the chamber will be in session -- to secure the votes to take the bill up and move through the legislative process (amendment vote-a-rama included).

 Given the time and effort the GOP has spent on health care already -- months of plodding, closed-door talks where ideological and political divides simply could not be bridged -- this latest process would be a version of Senate hyperspeed.